eficode-academy/istio-katas/07-istio-metrics-tour.md

 Now that we have a single merged scrape endpoint for the application metrics and the Istio metrics we can fetch them both.

-First, list PODs to get their cluster IP as it has changed when we changed the prometheus annotation.
+First, list PODs to get the cluster IP of the sentences application service as it has changed when we changed the prometheus annotation.

 ```console
 kubectl get pods -o wide